-Glioma is a broad category of brain and spinal cord tumors that come from glial cells, the main brain cells that can develop into tumors.
+Glioma is a broad category of brain and spinal cord tumors that come from glial cells brain cells that support nerve cells.

-The symptoms, prognosis, and treatment of a malignant glioma depend on the person’s age, the exact type of tumor, and the location of the tumor within the brain.
+The symptoms, prognosis, and treatment of a glioma depend on the person’s age, the exact type of tumor, and the location of the tumor within the brain.
 These tumors tend to grow and infiltrate into the normal brain tissue, which makes surgical removal very difficult -- or sometimes impossible -- and complicates treatment.

 There are no lifestyle risk factors associated with malignant gliomas.
 This includes alcohol, cigarette smoking, or cell phone use.